IGR 204: Visualization

 This course is taught in English.

-This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates and from me.
+Please use the class Moodle discussion forum.
+The system is catered to getting you help fast and efficiently from classmates or from the instructors.
 I encourage you to post questions and discussions there.

 Grades are determined by three primary criteria:

 - 50% Project